 The senior year is comprised of thirteen, four-week periods, during which students must obtain a minimum of 36 hours of course credit.
 Students must schedule 16 credits of elective courses and five required courses listed below:

 - Anesthesiology & Critical Care (4 weeks)

 - Neurology (4 weeks)

-- Sub-internship in Community Health and Family Medicine, Internal Medicine, Neurosurgery, Otolaryngology, Pediatrics, Plastic Surgery or Surgery (4 weeks).
+- Advanced Clinical Practice Selective in Cardiovascular Surgery, Community Health and Family Medicine, Internal Medicine, Neurosurgery, Orthopaedic Surgery, Otolaryngology, Pediatrics, Plastic and Reconstructive Surgery, Surgery or Urology (4 weeks)